Examinations and Grading

 To the extent some professors still require hand-written responses on their in-class examinations, students must use blue books and scratch paper provided by the Sturm College of Law Registrar’s Office.
 Students must provide their own writing utensils and/or other equipment required for the examination.
 If the professor has indicated that students can bring various materials to the examination with them, students have the responsibility to ensure that they have these materials with them before the start of the examination.
 At the end of the examination, students must return examination questions and submit all of the blue books distributed to them, as well as answer sheets, to the proctor in the examination room.
 Students may take examinations only in designated rooms as determined by the Registrar’s Office.

 Students must download a copy of the approved software for both the midterm and final examination periods each semester.
 The Registrar’s Office will send an email to all students via the Law School email account when the software is available for download.
-It is the responsibility of the student to ensure he/she has downloaded the software PRIOR to the start of any examination for which the use of laptop software is permitted.
+It is the responsibility of the student to ensure the software has been downloaded PRIOR to the start of any examination for which the use of laptop software is permitted.
 Registrar’s Office staff will not be able to assist students in downloading in the classroom at the beginning of an examination.

 After a student downloads the current version of the examination software, the student must perform a practice test.
 During the practice test, the software checks the computer for security and compatibility issues.
 Students have the responsibility to resolve any laptop hardware or software problems before taking exams on a laptop.